adityas0204/fullstack-open/notes/part1 - Intro to React/c component state & event handler.md

 ### Refactoring the components

-- We can make the componenets easier to read through refactoring:
+- We can make the components easier to read through refactoring:

 ```jsx
 const Display = ({counter}) => <div> {counter} </div>